rapidsms/rapidsms.org/docs/provisioning.rst

     fab staging deploy

-This will do the initial checkout of the repo source, install the Python requirements, run syncdb/migrate, and collect the static resources.
+This will do the initial checkout of the repo source, install the Python requirements, run syncdb/migrate, collect the static resources, setup github OAuth, and configure solr.

 Updates